pramudyas69/pramudyas69/README.md

 - 👋 Hi, I’m @pramudyas69
-- 👀 I’m interested in data science
+- 👀 I’m interested in backend developer
-- 🌱 I’m currently learning machine learning

 <!---
 pramudyas69/pramudyas69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.